fcdoc/doc/en/flashduty/mixin/alert_integration/email.md

 4. In the new alert triggered by email, **the title is the email subject, and the description is the email content**.

-5. If you change your account domain, this email address will also change.
-Be sure to update the push address.
+5. If you change your account domain name, this email address will also change.
+Be sure to update your push address.

-## Severity Mapping
+## Severity Mapping Relationship

-The current alert levels pushed to Flashduty by email integration are all Warning.
+The current alert levels pushed to Flashduty by email integration are all set to Warning.